Tracking link | 2021 | 2022 | 2023 | 2024 |

 Grade

-Across all years, over 80% of Civil Service respondents reported that they are at H, S or Grade 7 grades.
+Across all years, over 80% of Civil Service respondents reported that they are at H, S or Grade 7 grades (or equivalent).
+Note, this excludes respondents where an equivalent grade could not be determined.
 While this will be representative of the grade distribution of analysts in some government organisations, it may not be the case for all organisations.

 Grade | 2020 | 2021 | 2022 | 2023 |